nielsbergsma/nanovms-arm-rust/README.md

 ops instance create api-v1 -c deployment/config.json -t gcp
 ```

-The last step targets an instance group, if you wish to deploy just a single instance, and expose it directly with a public ip-address.
+The last step targets an instance group.
+Alternatively, if you wish to deploy just a single instance, and expose it directly with a public ip-address, do the following:

 Remove `RunConfig.InstanceGroup` property from `deployment/config.json` and execute:
 ```shell
 ops instance create api-v1 -c deployment/config.json p 80 -t gcp
 ```